stfbk/mig-t/doc/language.md

 ### Checks on JSON content

 In case a check operation is executed inside an operation that gives a JSON as an output (e.g. decode operations with type=jwt), the check operation is enabled to use JSON paths to identify keys and values specified with `check` tag.
 The `in` tag specifies the section of the JWT (header, payload, signature).
-Note that signature is treated as plain text
+Note that signature is treated as plain text.

+Note: when using `check regex` with json content, the specified content will be treated as plain text. e.g the header of a jwt will be treated as plain text, and the regex will be executed over the entire header.

+Note: matched array contents will always be converted to string for simplicity.
+This means that if you want to check an integer or float, you should write it as a string (e.g. 12.3 -> "12.3")

 ```json
 "decode operations": [